-We do our best to include tools in MailChimp that will help protect your list and content from scammers and spambots.
-Google reCAPTCHA is a challenge-response test intended to prevent spambots from adding fraudulent emails to your list.
+We do our best to include tools in Mailchimp that will help protect you from scammers and spambots.
+Google reCAPTCHA is a challenge-response test intended to prevent spambots from adding fraudulent emails to your audience.

-In MailChimp, reCAPTCHA helps prevent bots from adding fake or malicious email addresses to your list.
-There are two types of reCAPTCHAS:
+In Mailchimp, reCAPTCHA helps prevent bots from adding fake or malicious email addresses to your audience.
+There are two types of reCAPTCHAS: checkbox and invisible.

 This type of reCAPTCHA does some additional analysis behind the scenes.
 It doesn't require new subscribers to check a box, and will only present a visible CAPTCHA if it detects it may be dealing with a bot.

-The type of form you're working determines which reCAPTCHA you'll use.
+The type of form you're working with determines which reCAPTCHA you'll use.

-ReCAPTCHA is only required for MailChimp-hosted signup forms, but we recommend you enable it to protect your list if you use embedded or pop-up up forms, or landing page signup form blocks.
+ReCAPTCHA is only required for Mailchimp-hosted signup forms, but we recommend you enable it to protect your audience if you use embedded or pop-up forms, or landing page signup form blocks.

-To enable reCAPTCHA for your list's embedded, pop-up, and landing page signup forms, follow these steps.
+To enable reCAPTCHA for your audience's embedded, pop-up, and landing page signup forms, follow these steps.